 Enigma’s card panel is the largest panel of U.S. credit card transactions of its kind and covers transactions on all of the major card networks.
 The panel is made up of more than 750 million active credit and debit cards.
-Enigma estimates the panel covers over 40% of all credit card transactions in the U.S. and ~30% of all credit card spending in the U.S.
+Enigma estimates the panel covers ~40% of all credit card transactions in the U.S. and ~38% of all credit card spending in the U.S.

 - The Enigma panel covers over 50 billion card transactions per year, and the Federal Reserve Payment Study (FRPS) estimates that there are ~125 billion transactions per year.

-- The Enigma panel covers more than $2 trillion in spending per year, and the FRS estimates there is $7.1 trillion in spending on cards in the U.S.
+- The Enigma panel covers more than $2.5 trillion in spending per year, and the FRS estimates there is $7 trillion in spending on cards in the U.S. (as of 2020).

 The card panel refreshes once per month.

 Enigma’s data is sourced from credit card issuers.
-Enigma is a member of two card consortiums:
+Enigma's card panel is built from two partnerships:

-- One consortium covers nearly all of the largest credit card issuers in the country.
+- One partnership includes many of the top credit card issuers in the country.

-- A second consortium, introduced in Q4 2022, covers alternative card providers.
+- A second partnership, introduced in Q4 2022, covers alternative card providers.

 The panel covers various card types:

 - Consumer Debit Cards